Synapse-Devs/mutexoid/README.md

 ### 3. Test Package (testpackage)
 Ensures that all test files (*_test.go) use package names with '_test' suffix to properly separate test packages from the main ones.

+### 4. Parallel Tests (paralleltests)
+Ensures that all tests are executed in parallel and follow table-driven test patterns for better performance and maintainability.
+- Checks for `t.Parallel()` calls in test functions
+- Enforces table-driven test patterns
+- Improves test execution speed
+- Helps catch race conditions early

 ## Installation

 ### Global Installation (Recommended)